Skip to content

 fun beginStringFromBuilder(b: StringBuilder): StringBuilder;

-Creates and returns a new StringBuilder from existing StringBuilder b.
-Useful when you need to serialize an existing String to a Cell with some other data.
+Creates and returns a new StringBuilder from an existing StringBuilder b.
+Useful when you need to serialize an existing String to a Cell along with other data.

 Usage example: